bootstrap-vue-next/bootstrap-vue-next/apps/docs/docs/icons/README.md

 # Icons

 The icon components from Bootstrap-vue are deprecated.
-While migrating to Bootstrap-vue-3 the icon components will not be supported as there are better, more modern solutions to incorporating icon packages into your application.
-Continue reading Bootstrap-vue-3's suggestion on how to incorporate Bootstrap-icons into your application!
+While migrating to bootstrap-vue-next the icon components will not be supported as there are better, more modern solutions to incorporating icon packages into your application.
+Continue reading bootstrap-vue-next's suggestion on how to incorporate Bootstrap-icons into your application!
 This documentation only serves as a reference, Bootstrap-vue has no part in the mentioned libraries

 ## [Unplugin Icons](https://github.com/antfu/unplugin-icons)